uncoverthefuture-org/actions/.github/actions/app/doctl-container-deploy/README.md

 For non-DigitalOcean servers (bare VPS, on‑prem), keep using `ssh-container-deploy`.

+For **AWS EC2 with true workload identity (no SSH keys)**, see:

+- `aws-ssm-container-deploy` – uses GitHub OIDC + IAM role + SSM Run Command to execute the same server-managed deployment scripts on an EC2 instance.

 ## Minimal usage via aggregator

 Example workflow step using the main `uncoverthefuture-org/actions` aggregator: